soulmate803/soulmate-blog/_posts/2016-07-05-analysis-of-I-have-a-dream.markdown

     <img src="{{ site.baseurl }}/img/post-dream-image1.jpeg" alt="Post Dream Image">
 </a>

-<p>“I have a dream“ is a very successful speech, and we can learn a lot of tips on speech through it.</p>
+<p>"I have a dream" is a very successful speech, and we can learn a lot of tips on speech through it.</p>